top of page

 Are Drones Actually Changing The Window Cleaning Industry?

-The window cleaning industry is continuing to under a major shift throughout 2024 as drones take center stage in transforming how high-rise buildings are maintained.
+The window cleaning industry is continuing to shift throughout 2024 as drones take center stage in transforming how high-rise buildings are maintained.
 With technological advancements pushing the boundaries of what's possible, drones are offering more safer, time-effective, and cost efficient cleaning solutions.

 drone cleaning windows at Augusta Health Hospital